linuxcaffe/tw-alias-candy/README.md

 # tw-alias-candy
-_A few "cute" alias configs, and associated scripts, for common task commands_
+_A few "cute" alias configs, and associated scripts, for common taskwarrior commands_

-This is a collection of command-line candy Using taskwarrior.org command-aliases (short configuration switches) and taking advantage of cracks in the syntax, places the tw parser doesn't go.
-They don't work together in _any_ combination, but I've found them handy and Mostly Harmless.
+This is a collection of command-line candy, using task's command-aliases (short configuration switches) and taking advantage of cracks in the syntax (places the tw parser doesn't go).
+Using more than one of these shortcuts, in the same command string, won't work.
+I've found them handy and Mostly Harmless.

     Activate these command aliases by copying them to your .taskrc, or by including this file from your .taskrc with something like;